Living with Autism | Parenting, Advocacy & Daily Support

 Sensory Processing Differences in Autism

 Understanding the sensory processing differences in individuals with Autism Spectrum Disorder (ASD) is crucial for supporting their unique experiences and needs.
-These differences can significantly impact how they perceive and interact with the world around them.
+These differences can significantly shape how autistic children and adults perceive and interact with the world around them, and they affect almost every domain of daily life, from getting dressed in the morning to settling down at night.

 Understanding Sensory Processing

-The prevalence of sensory processing difficulties in individuals with ASD ranges from 45% to 95%, depending on factors such as age, IQ, and the control group used in studies.
-These sensory differences can manifest as hypersensitivity (over-reactivity), hyposensitivity (under-reactivity), or fragmented and distorted perceptions.
+The prevalence of sensory processing differences in individuals with ASD ranges from 45% to 95%, depending on factors such as age, IQ, and the control group used in studies [2].
+These sensory differences can manifest as hypersensitivity (over-reactivity), hyposensitivity (under-reactivity), or fragmented and distorted perceptions, and most children show a mix rather than just one pattern.

 Types of Sensory Sensitivities

-Individuals with ASD may experience a variety of sensory sensitivities that influence their perception and interaction with their environment.
-These sensitivities can be categorized into three main types:
+Individuals with ASD may experience a variety of sensory sensitivities that influence how they perceive and interact with their environment.
+These sensitivities can be grouped into three main types:

 • Visual sensitivities: Bright lights or busy patterns can be overwhelming.